 Fulfilling the service component of a land-grant university system, Texas A&M Forest Service (TFS) was created in 1915 by the 34th Texas Legislature and is a proud member of The Texas A&M University System.
-Currently Celebrating a Century of Service, the state agency was created in 1915 by the 34th Texas Legislature.
+Celebrating 100 years of service, this state agency was created in 1915 by the 34th Texas Legislature.

 Each state in the nation has a state forestry agency, but Texas was the first to establish its state forestry agency as part of a land-grant college.
 Four other states have since done the same — Colorado, Kansas, Nebraska and North Dakota.